breckwills/technical-exam-WSJ-data-scientist/README.md

   2. How many article views does the blog currently have locked?

-  3. Choose 3 variables and show how does conversion rate differs by each one.
+  3. Choose 3 variables and show how the conversion rate differs by each one.
 Which is the strongest indicator of a conversion?

   5. Build a model to score a user's likelihood of subscribing.